 The School of Cities acts as a connective and intellectual hub for students, faculty and visitors.
 The School provides opportunities for students to gain firsthand experience in urban research and community-engaged learning.
-It supports students’ professional development, extra- and co-curricular activities and offers a forum for co-creation of social impact and creative projects and knowledge dissemination through the School of Cities Urban Leadership Fellowship and Academy, including the Student Academy and Fellows Symposium.
+It supports students’ professional development, extra- and co-curricular activities and offers a forum for co-creation of social impact and creative projects and knowledge dissemination through the School of Cities Urban Graduate Student Fellowship, the Knowledge Cafe conversation series and other knowledge translation and mobilization initiatives.

-The School of Cities Urban Leadership Fellowship and Academy is a community and a collective hub for urban-focused interdisciplinary and collaborative learning, critical interventions, civic engagement, engaged research and praxis.
+The School of Cities Urban Graduate Student Fellowship is an opportunity for urban-focused interdisciplinary and collaborative learning, critical interventions, civic engagement, engaged research and praxis.

 The Multidisciplinary Urban Capstone Project (MUCP) is a unique, full academic year capstone design course offered by the University of Toronto.
 All projects are sourced from cities, community groups and non-governmental organizations for whom the project addresses a real urban need, and requires a multidisciplinary approach to solve.